 (V.6) If (denotes a choice) a man refuses to abide (to stay, remain, to dwell) in Jesus he is cast forth as a branch (a part of Jesus), and is withered (dry up, waste away); they are gathered and cast (to throw, banish) into the fire and are burned.
 What could be more plain?
 Christians can (Phil.
-2:5-15 key: let the mind of Christ be in you- as explained above) refuse to let Jesus guide them through His Holy Spirit and His word (sin) to the point they are cut off and they go to hell (burned).
+2:5-15 key: let the mind of Christ be in you- as explained above) refuse to let Jesus guide them through His Holy Spirit and His word (sin) to the point Jesus cuts them off and they will go to hell (burned).
 This agrees perfectly with (Heb.
 6:4-6) and they cannot come back!

 (Rom.
 1:21-32) <These people are the example shown above.
 They followed the exact pattern.
 They refused to abide in Jesus, He withdrew from them, they withered as Christians, they were cut off and they were cast into the fire (went to hell when they physically died).

 As a young Christian works to eradicate his carnal traits and develop the personality traits of Jesus it automatically falls into place they will start doing more and more Christian works of time, effort and money to do visible works to build the kingdom of God here on earth.
 Each Christian is a work in progress through the Holy Spirit and (Eph.
 4:1-32 esp.
 V.15, 1Pet.
 2:1-5 esp.
 V.2 & 2Pet.
 3:13-18 esp.
 V.18 keyword in all: grow) according to the word of God given in the Bible.
-These personality traits are called the fruit of the Spirit
+The below personality traits are called the fruit of the Spirit